 Banned Books Week is an annual event celebrating the freedom to read.
 Typically held during the last week of September, it highlights the value of free and open access to information.
 Banned Books Week brings together the entire book community –- librarians, booksellers, publishers, journalists, teachers, and readers of all types –- in shared support of the freedom to seek and to express ideas, even those some consider unorthodox or unpopular. from ALA

 Let’s read banned and challenged books with our kids to celebrate Banned and Challenged Book Week.
 What are your favorite banned or challenged books?
 Please share!
 Thanks!

-My Top 10 Banned Books for Kids
+My Top 10 Banned Books That Kids SHOULD Read!

 10. The Absolutely True Diary of a Part-Time Indian by Sherman Alexie*

 It occurs to me that the “rez” is not that different from the concentration camps Japanese Americans were forced to relocate to during WWII.
 True, the Japanese Americans were surrounded by armed guards and barbed wire but the boundaries that killed hope and fostered alcoholism are really no different.

 Rather than an anti-family, culturally insensitive, violent book about bullying, this book is a story of hope and of rising from the worst of conditions that are, itself, a miracle. [notebook novel, ages 12 and up]

 Reasons: anti-family, cultural insensitivity, drugs/alcohol/smoking, gambling, offensive language, sex education, sexually explicit, unsuited for age group, violence.
 Additional reasons: “depictions of bullying”

 9. And Tango Makes Three by Justin Richardson and Peter Parnell